Fudan-iGEM/2024-wiki/src/measurement.md

     <img src="https://static.igem.wiki/teams/5115/measurement-sy/bacteria-growth.png" style="width:80%; height: auto;"><br>
     <div>
       <span style="color: gray">Figure 4: Quantification of the spots shown in <a href = '/#fig1'>Figure 2 & 3</a>.<br>
          <small>This bar graph compares the growth rates of bacterial strains expressing various plasmids.
-The Relative <em>E. coli</em> growth was calculated by comparing the experimental group to the control group and the average values of StayGold(plasmid number#1) and mScarlet (plasmid number#19) fluorescence proteins as a baseline, represented by different colors in the graph.
-The bars indicate the percentage decline in growth rate for each strain, with experimental measurements juxtaposed against computational predictions, offering insights into plasmid performance.</small>
+The Relative <em>E. coli</em> growth was calculated by comparing the experimental group to the control group and the average values of StayGold(plasmid number #1) and mScarlet (plasmid number #19) fluorescence proteins as a baseline, represented by different colors in the graph.
+Plasmid number #25 is the same plasmid as #19, but did another bacteria transformation on another day generating a second plate labeled with #25.
+We also picked two colonies from the same plate (number #16), and labeled the second as #16-2.</small>
          </span>
       <br><br>
     </div>